GCE Deployments

 - General deployment or engine properties

 - When you edit general deployment or engine properties while the deployment is active, Google Cloud Deployment Manager continues running the existing VM instances.
-Changes to all StreamSets engine instances are replicated on the next restart of the engines.
+Changes to all engine instances are replicated on the next restart of the engines.

 - GCE properties